NexPlayer/Android-SDK/properties.md

 # Properties

-There are a wide array of properties that can be adjusted to control the behavior of various aspects of the player, from buffer time (how many seconds of streaming content are buffered before playback begins) to the behavior of the player under various error conditions (whether or not to allow audio-only playback if an unsupported video codec is detected, for example).
+There are a wide array of properties that can be adjusted to control the behavior of various aspects of the player.
 Properties are identified with an integer identifier from the NexProperty enumeration.

 The value of each property is an unsigned integer.
 For some properties, it may be necessary to cast this to a different type.
 See the individual property documentation for details.
 If no type is specified, it is safe to treat the property as an unsigned integer.